telerik/maui-docs/controls/chart/behaviors/chart-behaviors-pan-and-zoom-behavior.md

 # Pan and Zoom Behavior

-The Pan-and-Zoom behavior of the Chart handles the drag, pinch open, and pinch close gestures which respectively cause panning, zooming in, and zooming out of the associated chart plot area.
+The Pan and Zoom behavior of the Chart handles the drag, pinch open, and pinch close gestures which respectively cause panning, zooming in, and zooming out of the associated chart plot area.

 ## Features